CPD Suicide Prevention in Adults: A Psychosocial Approach

 The course is delivered over one semester, with a total of 200 hours of learning, 20 of these hours will be in the classroom.

-The course is offered once per year, the next intake will be March 2021.
+The course is offered once per year.

-One day per week, usually Thursday afternoons.
+You will attend one day per week, usually Thursday afternoons.
 You will be required to undertake online activity in between sessions.

 Evidence of study at level 6 to BA/BSc level, ideally 2:2 or above.